 De Angela L. Duff is a designer, photographer, web developer, and DJ.
-Prior to joining NYU Poly, De Angela Duff was the Program Director and an Associate Professor of Design, Art & Technology (formerly Multimedia) and Web Development & Interaction Design within the College of Art, Media & Design, as well as an Interim Co-Director of School of Design, at The University of the Arts (UArts) in Philadelphia, PA.
+She is also the Co-Director and an Industry Associate Professor of Integrated Digital Media at NYU Tandon School of Engineering in Brooklyn.
+Prior to joining NYU Tandon, De Angela Duff was the Program Director and an Associate Professor of Design, Art & Technology (formerly Multimedia) and Web Development & Interaction Design within the College of Art, Media & Design, as well as an Interim Co-Director of School of Design, at The University of the Arts (UArts) in Philadelphia, PA.
 Prior to UArts, she was an Art Director for Nettmedia, a NYC Interactive Design Firm.
-Notable projects included art direction and lead design of BowieNet version 2.0, davidbowie.com, and Sarah McLachlan's "Mirrorball" DVD interface design.
+Notable projects included art direction and lead design of David Bowie's BowieNet version 2.0, and websites for Britney Spears, Alicia Keys, and many others.

-De Angela has spoken at AIGA's Social Studies & Massaging Media 2 Conferences and HOW's Annual Design Conference.
+De Angela will be speaking at Black Portraitures III in Johannesburg, South Africa in November 2016.
+She has recently spoken at EYEO, NYC's Creative Tech Week, Black Portraitures II & Black Portraitures II: Revisited, NYC Raising The Bar series, AIGA's Social Studies & Massaging Media 2 Conferences and HOW's Annual Design Conference.
 She has judged HOW's interactive design competition, and has been featured in publications such as HOW magazine, Print magazine, Now Loading and www.animation: Animation Design for the World Wide Web.
 She has served on Philadelphia Mayor Michael Nutter's committee to re-brand Philadelphia and participated in the Free Library of Philadelphia's Website Brainstorming Charette.
-She also hosts an online, radio show, No Turn Unstoned on Mixlr.com.
-She is a member of AIGA, IxDA, and the Brooklyn Experimental Media Center.
+She also hosts an online, radio show, No Turn Unstoned, on Mixlr.com.

-A native of Eutaw, Ala., De Angela holds an MFA in Studio Art (Photography) from MICA, a BFA in Graphic Design from Georgia State University, and a BS in Textile Engineering from Georgia Tech.
-Her design and development research currently focuses on the creation of photographic archives, time management & productivity systems, and course management systems.
-Her current body of photography work at http://photo.polishedsolid.com captures people in passage, ordinary people negotiating public and familial spaces, juxtaposed and contextualized within a rural, southern environment.
-You can see her past and present design projects at http://design.polishedsolid.com.
+A native of Eutaw, Alabama, De Angela holds an MFA in Studio Art (Photography) from MICA, a BFA in Graphic Design from Georgia State University, and a BS in Textile Engineering from Georgia Tech.
+Her design and development research currently focuses on the synthesis of music, photography, and technology.

 Master of Fine Arts, Studio Art (Photography)